Keir Starmer accused of sending a ‘shiver’ along his MPs over two child benefit cap

 The shadow chancellor said that “dire” public finances meant there was not enough money to ditch the policy, despite the fury it has elicited from both the left and normally supportive backbenchers.

-SNP Westminster leader Stephen Flynn attacked Sir Keir at PMQs in the Commons, saying he could see a “shiver running along the Labour frontbench” at the suggestion the party would keep cap.
+SNP Westminster leader Stephen Flynn attacked Sir Keir at PMQs in the Commons, saying he could see a “shiver running along the Labour frontbench right now, looking for a spine”.

 He added: “Voters in Scotland are used to child poverty under the Tories, they almost expect it.
 But what they don't expect is child poverty support from the Labour Party.”